 (E) TIA 12-6 to NFPA 99, issued March 3, 2014.

 (3) If the municipality has a building code and a plumbing code, then those codes must govern in those areas of construction.
-Where local codes or ordinances are applicable, the most restrictive parts concerning the same subject item must apply unless otherwise determined by the authority having jurisdiction for local codes and DADS.
+Where local codes or ordinances are applicable, the most restrictive parts concerning the same subject item must apply unless otherwise determined by the authority having jurisdiction for local codes and HHSC .

 (4) In the absence of such governing municipal codes, nationally recognized codes must be used, such as the Standard Building Code and the Standard Plumbing Code, both of the Southern Building Code Congress International, Inc. Such nationally recognized codes, when used, must all be publications of the same group or organization to assure the intended continuity.

-(5) Heating, ventilating, and air-conditioning systems must be designed and installed in accordance with NFPA 90A, Standard for the Installation of Air Conditioning and Ventilating Systems, and NFPA 90B, Standard for the Installation of Warm Air Heating and Air Conditioning Systems, as applicable, and the American Society of Heating, Ventilating, and Air-Conditioning Engineers (ASHRAE), except as may be modified in this subchapter.
+(5) Heating, ventilating, and air-conditioning systems must be designed and installed in accordance with NFPA 90A and NFPA 90B, as applicable, and the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE), except as may be modified in this subchapter.

-(6) Electrical and illumination system must be designed and installed in accordance with NFPA 70, National Electrical Code, and the Lighting Handbook of the Illuminating Engineering Society of North America (IES) except as may be modified in this subchapter.
+(6) Electrical and illumination system must be designed and installed in accordance with NFPA 70 and the Lighting Handbook of the Illuminating Engineering Society of North America (IES) except as may be modified in this subchapter.

-(7) The facility must meet all applicable provisions and requirements concerning accessibility for individuals with disabilities in the following laws and regulations: the Americans with Disabilities Act of 1990 (Title 42, United States Code, Chapter 126); Title 28, Code of Federal Regulations, Part 35; Government Code, Chapter 469 Elimination of Architectural Barriers; and Title 16, Texas Administrative Code, Chapter 68.
+(7) The facility must meet all applicable provisions and requirements concerning accessibility for individuals with disabilities in the following laws and regulations: the Americans with Disabilities Act of 1990 (Title 42, United States Code, Chapter 126); 28 CFR, Part 35, Nondiscrimination on the Basis of Disability in State and Local Government Services; Texas Government Code, Chapter 469, Elimination of Architectural Barriers; and 16 TAC , Chapter 68, Elimination of Architectural Barriers.
 Plans for new construction, substantial renovations, modifications, and alterations must be submitted to the Texas Department of Licensing and Regulation (Attention: Elimination of Architectural Barriers Program) for accessibility approval under Chapter 469.

-(8) A facility with a boiler must meet all applicable provisions and requirements of Texas Health and Safety Code, Chapter 755.
+(8) A facility with a boiler must meet all applicable provisions and requirements of Texas Health and Safety Code, Chapter 755, Boilers.

-(9) A facility that is required to comply with NFPA 101, Chapter 33, must be in compliance with Chapter 33.2.3.5.7.1 or 33.2.3.5.7.2 by July 5, 2019.
+(9) A facility that is required to comply with NFPA 101, Chapter 33, Existing Residential Board and Care Occupancies, must be in compliance with Chapter 33.2.3.5.7.1 or 33.2.3.5.7.2 by July 5, 2019.

 (e) General requirements.